Step 12. Specify Guest Processing Settings

 If you have not set up credentials beforehand, click the Manage accounts link or click the Add button to add credentials.
 For more information on adding credentials, see the Credentials Manager section.

-If you plan to use Kerberos authentication, check limitations and requirements listed in the Guest Processing section.
+If you plan to use Kerberos authentication, check limitations and requirements listed in section Guest Processing.